coolguru/cloudcoreo-cli/README.md

 ## Install

 Installation of the [CloudCoreo](http://www.cloudcoreo.com/) CLI tool is simple and managed via NPM.
-For a global install (reccomended) run:
+For a global install (recommended) run:

 ```
 npm install -g cloudcoreo-cli